The right development of the practitioner

-- Addressing prohibitive fight conditions that could not be replicated with human opponents (in terms of number of simultaneous attacks, aggression speed, etc.)
+- Addressing prohibitive fight conditions that could not be replicated with human opponents (in terms of number of simultaneous attacks, motion speed, the directions of aggression, etc.)

-- Act in total absence of emotions (without being distracted by interpersonal relationships)
+- Act in the total absence of emotions / distractions (without being distracted by interpersonal relationships)

-- Give, without hesitation, the best of us (without being subject, for example, to the eventual superiority of the companions)
+- Give, without hesitation, the best of us (without being subject, for example, to the eventual psychophysical superiority / inferiority of the companions)

-The exercises that we propose have no fixed parameters, they are calibrated on who runs them: if the practitioner is able to give 50 he can give 50 + 1, if he can give 100 he can give 100 + 1.
+The big part of the exercises that we propose have no fixed parameters, they are calibrated on who runs them:

-In 6DKF the part of work we do by ourself allow us to overcome our limitations at every practice session and (potentially) allow us to end each day with the serenity to have given the best on several occasions.
+In 6DKF the part of the work we do by ourselves allows us to overcome our limitations at every practice session and allow us to end each day with the serenity to have given the best on several occasions.